zuhairi-git/alux.space/src/myprompts/blog-prompts.md

 After Conclusion
 In case you are still uncertain or sceptical, it is important to note that the article thus far has been created by an AI, utilizing my statement: "I have a feeling that with the progress of AI and the advancements in machine learning, our world will reach such a level of sophistication that most humans may appear primitive once more."
 I must admit, it is quite remarkable.

-Chapter One - Focus on Human
+Chapter Tow - Focus on Human
 Pivotal Moment
 The inception of this idea behind this article was not driven by me being against AI, but rather by a profound belief in the significance of expanding our understanding of the ever-changing world and redefining educational principles.
 We stand at a pivotal moment in history, where the path we tread holds the potential for irreversible consequences.
 This demands a profound change in our approach to education and the work environment.
 As I often emphasize, the focus should not solely be on enhancing the intelligence of our surroundings.
 Instead, we ought to explore ways to enhance human capabilities and embrace the enhancement of our creativity.